 In this section we have analysed the behaviour of household saving in the UK.
 Consumption functions have always been a popular area for empirical research in macroeconomics, attracting many of the leading empirical macroeconomists and econometricians; the UK is no exception.
 The preceding discussion describes we hope the state of play.
 Much has been learned, and the interaction of theory and evidence continues to be fruitful.

 The personal savings rate has not been stable, exhibiting both medium term swings and abrupt short term changes.
 The role of income, liquid assets, uncertainty, and real returns are all established, although there remains a healthy dispute about their exact relative importance.
 Aggregate behaviour conceals significant differences in disaggregated behaviour.
-Disaggregation by cohort reveals sharp differences.
+Disaggregating between durables and nondurables, although theoretically attractive, has to date had no empirical payoff with UK macro data.
+Disaggregation by cohort reveals much sharper differences10.
 In particular, it suggests that optimism effects and liquidity effects may each have their place but in relation to different cohorts or different age groups.